This

 customs.

-fellow team members celebrate with Champagne after winning a quiz.
+and fellow team members celebrate with Champagne after winning a quiz in the

 Left: 1970s